-If you continue to have issues, please contact us at email@example.com
+If you continue to have issues, please contact us.

 How do I parse the CSR?

-Parsing the CSR allows you to see the information it contains and correct any errors that may delay the verification process.
-This can be done from the Trust section of the reseller control panel.
+Parsing the CSR allows you to see the information the SSL order contains and correct any errors that may delay the verification process.
+This can be done from the Trust section of the Reseller Control Panel.

 Below, are some quick links to our API XML guide for commands relevant to domain-vetted authorization for RapidSSL, GeoTrust & Sectigo SSL Certificate registration.